 AIFAV is very proud to have her in the team as she is always behind the scene making every event a great success.

-Pushpa Singh is AIFAV Hospitality Coordinator.
+Pushpa Singh is AIFAV Events Coordinator and one of the foundation members .
 She migrated from Fiji in 1987 and lived in New Zealand for 8 years with her husband and daughter before moving to Australia in 1996.

 She has a passion for cooking and loves to socialise with her senior groups situated in Bayswater.